sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 5 - Input Tables/fundamentals_5_input_tables.md

 Click `Publish`.

-Out `Order Status` page now looks like this, when looking at the published version:
+Our `Order Status` page now looks like this, when looking at the published version:

 <img src="assets/fit9.png" width="800"/>